How to Disable Numerical File Name Sorting and Enable Classic Literal Sorting in Windows Explorer?

-If you are a Windows XP, Vista or 7 user, you might have noticed that Windows Explorer uses a different kind of sorting mechanism for file names containing numbers compared to Windows 2000 and earlier versions.
+If you are a Windows XP or later OS user, you might have noticed that Windows Explorer uses a different kind of sorting mechanism for file names containing numbers compared to Windows 2000 and earlier versions.

-For example, if you have a folder containing files having names as 1, 246, 3, 111, 22, 33 and 2, Windows XP, Vista and Windows 7 will sort them as following:
+For example, if you have a folder containing files having names as 1, 246, 3, 111, 22, 33 and 2, Windows XP and later will sort them as following:

 On the other hand, Windows 2000 and earlier versions will sort them as following:

 Noticed the difference?
-Windows XP, Vista and 7 use an intelligent mechanism for file names sorting and show the file names having numbers in increasing number values.
+Windows XP and later use an intelligent mechanism for file names sorting and show the file names having numbers in increasing number values.
 On the other hand, Windows 2000 and earlier versions sort file names by each number in file names.

-Although Windows XP, Vista and 7 sorting mechanism looks better than the previous sorting mechanism but sometimes it becomes a little bit annoying when you don't want Windows to sort file names by number values, you just want Windows to sort file names by numbers so that you can get file names starting with same digit in a single place rather than showing in different places.
+Although Windows XP and later sorting mechanism looks better than the previous sorting mechanism but sometimes it becomes a little bit annoying when you don't want Windows to sort file names by number values, you just want Windows to sort file names by numbers so that you can get file names starting with same digit in a single place rather than showing in different places.

-Actually the new Windows XP, Vista and 7 file name sorting mechanism is known as "Intuitive or Numerical" where file names are sorted by increasing number values.
+Actually the new Windows file name sorting mechanism is known as "Intuitive or Numerical" where file names are sorted by increasing number values.
 On the other hand Windows 2000 and earlier versions file name sorting is called "Literal" where file names are sorted by each digit in file name.

-In this tutorial, we'll tell you a way to disable new intuitive file name sorting and enable classic literal file name sorting in Windows XP, Vista and 7.
+In this tutorial, we'll tell you a way to disable new intuitive file name sorting and enable classic literal file name sorting in Windows XP and later.

 So without wasting time, lets start the tutorial.
 We'll tell you 2 methods to do this task: